If you've ever asked yourslef, "Where can I find a court ordered drug test near me?" keep reading.

 Your probation officer will provide guidance on what test you should order, or in most cases will require an individual to take a specific testing panel.
 Courts most often use urine, hair, breath, or blood to screen for drug and alcohol use.

 Probation drug and alcohol testing may often be required by courts to include random testing.
 Court-ordered testing may be conducted randomly or on a scheduled basis.
 Typically, probationary testing is conducted at random to prevent the probationer from preparing for the test by flushing their system, substituting a sample, or planning to adulterate the specimen.
 In many situations, a mix of both random and regular testing is most effective.

 When using US Drug Test Centers for your probation or court-ordered drug testing, you can be confident that we will send results to your probation officer or court officer.
 We can also send you a copy of your results.

+If you've asked yourself, "Where is there court approved drug testing near me?" we can help!
 US Drug Test Centers customer service representatives are standing by to assist with scheduling unannounced random drug and alcohol testing quickly and conveniently at one of our more than 20,000 locations across the United States.
 Call 866-566-0261 to order your drug test today!Learn more about Probation Drug Testing HERE